 - providing privacy, absorbing noise and screening harsh scenery.

 The Kentucky Division of Forestry provides urban forestry technical assistance to municipalities, nonprofit organizations, educational institutions and private landowners.
 The focus of the urban forestry program is to help communities develop long-term, self-sustaining urban forestry programs.
 One way this is being achieved is through the Urban and Community Forestry Grant Program.
 The division also assists with tree board formation and support, the development of tree ordinances, Arbor Day planning and Tree City USA applications.
 For more information about what your community can do to develop or improve its urban forestry program, contact Sarah Gracey, urban forestry coordinator.

 Tree Line Newsletter:

 The division's bi-monthly newsletter "Tree Line" features current events, grant opportunities and timely information about Kentucky's urban forestry program.
-To view or download Kentucky's Tree Line Newsletter, please link to the Forestry Publications page and select from the list of Urban and Community Forestry Information.
+To view or download click Kentucky's Tree Line Newsletter, please also check out our Forestry Publications page and select from the list of Urban and Community Forestry Information.